zeeshan0699/Clinical-Trial-Analysis/README.md

 # **Clinical Trials Data Analysis & Dashboard Report**

 ## **Project Overview**
-This project was designed to analyze and visualize clinical trial data, identifying key trends in trial phases, medical conditions, sponsors, and patient enrollment.
-The primary objective was to develop an **interactive Power BI dashboard** that allows users to dynamically explore and extract insights from the dataset.
+This project analyzes clinical trial trends, sponsor contributions, and patient enrollment patterns using data from Aero Data Lab.
+The objective is to uncover insights into trial success rates, phase distribution, and research focus areas through an interactive Power BI dashboard.

 The data source for this analysis is **Aero Data Lab**, which provides detailed records of clinical trials globally.